2006 Atlantic hurricane season: Hurricane Isaac

 A tropical wave exited the west coast of Africa on September 18.
 For several days, the system moved across the Atlantic, producing occasional pulses of convection.
 Wind shear limited development, until relaxing enough for a tropical depression to develop on September 27, located about 930 mi southeast of Bermuda.
 On the next day, the depression intensified into Tropical Storm Isaac.
 Initially, the storm was tracking towards the northwest, between another low pressure system to its west and a low- to mid-level ridge to its east.
 Throughout the day, thunderstorm activity remained unstable, possibly as a result of cooler waters churned up by previous storms.
 In addition, mid- to upper-level dry air had become entrained into the circulation, and the storm contained some subtropical characteristics with a baroclinic-type cloud pattern.
 Slow intensification continued, and ISaac attained hurricane status on September 30.
 Early the next day, Isaac reached peak winds of 85 mph (140 km/h).
 Around that time, a ragged eye feature appeared on satellite imagery.

 After reaching peak intensity, Isaac curved the periphery of the subtropical ridge, turning to the north-northeast.
 Stronger wind shear and cooler waters caused Isaac to weaken to a tropical storm on October 2.
 That day, Isaac passed about 40 mi to the southeast of the Avalon Peninsula of Newfoundland.
 At Cape Race, sustained winds peaked at 46 mph, with gusts of up to 60 mph.
 Shortly after passing the island, Isaac transitioned into an extratropical cyclone, and on October 3 the remnants merged with a larger extratropical storm.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2006.
 This is the same list used for the 2000 season, except for Kirk, which replaced Keith.
 No names were used for the first time in 2006.
-No names were retired following the season, and this list was used again for the 2012 season.
+No names were retired following the season for the first time since the 1997 season, and this list was used again for the 2012 season.